SeisComP/seiscomp/doc/base/glossary.rst

    amplitude
       #.
 General term used for an observation of a wave at a particular time.
       #.
 QuakeML object.
-Amplitudes are computed, e.g. for computing :term:`magnitudes <magnitude>`
+Amplitudes are computed, e.g. for computing
-         of different types.
+         :term:`magnitudes <magnitude>` of different types.
 Another type is the :term:`SNR`.
 Amplitude computation depends on the type.

-      In |scname| magnitudes are computed automatically by :ref:`scautopick` and :ref:`scamp` or interactively by :ref:`scolv`.
+      In |scname| amplitudes are computed automatically by :ref:`scautopick` and :ref:`scamp` or interactively by :ref:`scolv`.

    array